Trapping Season: Nov. 1 - March 15

 Federal regulations which require tagging to account for harvest of bobcat and river otter are in effect.
 The Commission requires the tagging of otter and bobcat, to account for harvest of these species, which are subject to federal export regulations (CITES Tags).
 Bobcat and river otter harvested in Mississippi must be CITES tagged prior to shipping or transporting out of Mississippi.

-Effective November 2012: It is no longer required to present the carcass or pelt to the MDWFP in order to purchase CITES tags.
+It is no longer required to present the carcass or pelt to the MDWFP in order to purchase CITES tags.

 CITES tags (via mail purchases).
 Please send a request for the desired number of bobcat and/or otter tags along with a check made payable to MDWFP.
 Tags are $0.25 each.
 Each mail-in request is limited to no more than 40 total tags.
 Please allow 5-7 working days for processing.
+Available from November 1 - March 15 and for 30 days thereafter.
+Any un-used tags in possession 30 days after close of trapping season must be returned to the MDWFP.

 Send request and check to: